home-assistant/home-assistant.io/source/_docs/configuration/templating.markdown

 ### Type conversions

 While Jinja natively supports the conversion of an iterable to a `list`, it does not support conversion to `tuple` or `set`.
-To help you with using these types, you can use the following functions and filters:
+To help you with using these types, you can use the following functions and filters.

 #### Functions